Banshee1221/markdown-cv/index.md

 ### African Pathogen Archive
 `CHPC`
-In __(2023 - ongoing)__, I facilitated the signing of a Memorandum of Understanding (MoU) between the CHPC and SANBI, in which I am assuming the role of __Infrastructure Automation Lead__ for the African Pathogen Archive (APA) project.
-My key responsibilities include:
+In __(2023 - 2024)__, I facilitated the signing of a Memorandum of Understanding (MoU) between the CHPC and SANBI, in which I assumed the role of __Infrastructure Automation Lead__ for the African Pathogen Archive (APA) project.
+My key responsibilities included:
 - • Porting microservice application stack to a local development environment.
-- • Designing and developed automation for APA services.
+- • Designing and developing automation for APA services.
 - • Rapidly deploying the APA stack with Kubernetes on OpenStack using Terraform and Kubespray.
 - • Implementing GitOps with FluxCD v2 for streamlined management.
 - • Organizing project's git structure for efficient collaboration.